 - Ethical claims and supporting information — Principles and requirements

-- ISO/IEC DIS 21617-1 [В настоящее время на стадии разработки]Information technology — JPEG TrustPart 1: Core foundation
+- ISO/IEC PRF 21617-1 [В настоящее время на стадии разработки]Information technology — JPEG TrustPart 1: Core foundation

 - ISO/IEC AWI 21617-2 [В настоящее время на стадии разработки]Information technology — JPEG TrustPart 2: Trust profiles catalogue